 But it’s not always so simple.
 Below are some downsides to sleeping with your dog in bed, which might make you decide against it.

-Downsides of a dog sleeping in bed
+Where a dog sleeping in bed might be a not-so-great idea

 It’s not all sunshine and smiles.
 In fact, sleeping with a dog can get messy.
 Here’s a few reasons why not to let your dog get in your bed:

 • Your dog will likely bring hair, dirt, dust, and other allergens into bed with them.
 Not good if you have allergies.
+Letting your dog sleep in bed could also increase your exposure to zoonotic diseases or parasites, like ticks.
+Ick!

 • They may interfere with your sleep cycle.
 Dogs have different sleep schedules, and might end up waking you up at odd hours.
 If you’re already a light sleeper, or have insomnia, sleeping with your dog may not be the best for you.